tsackton/taelgar/People/Dunmari/Devana.md

 A Dunmari pastoralist.

 %%^Date:1748%%
-* (DR:: 1748-03) In March 1748, his family was attacked by marauding axebeaks, supernaturally enraged by an ancient amulet from the Great War, which had been buried inactive for centuries until uncovered by [[Arcus]] in the [[Dunmari Fort (Gomat)|old Dunmari fort]] east of [[Gomat]].
-One of his sons and nearly half his animals were killed in this attack.
+* (DR:: 1748-03) Devana's family was attacked by marauding axebeaks, supernaturally enraged by an ancient amulet from the Great War, which had been buried inactive for centuries until uncovered by [[Arcus]] in the [[Dunmari Fort (Gomat)|old Dunmari fort]] east of [[Gomat]].
+One of his sons and nearly half his animals were killed in this attack. %%date is approx.%%
 %%^Date:End%%